-2.1 As part of the Pay Policy Statement, it is necessary to define the categories of staff within the Service and by which set of Terms and Conditions they are governed:

-- Executive Board, including Chief Fire Officer: The Executive Board is a mix of uniformed Brigade Managers and non-uniformed Officers who are the Directors of the Service.
+- 2.1 As part of the Pay Policy Statement, it is necessary to define the categories of staff within the Service and by which set of Terms and Conditions they are governed: - 2.2 Executive Board Officers (including Chief Fire Officer): The Executive Board is a mix of uniformed Brigade Managers and non-uniformed Officers who are the Directors of the Service.
 The salary structure for Brigade Managers and other Executive Board members has previously been determined by the Authority and is subject to annual reviews in accordance with the Constitution and Scheme of Conditions of Service of the National Joint Council for Brigade Managers of Local Authorities' Fire Brigades (the "Gold Book").
+The two non-uniformed Executive Board Officers are conditioned to the Gold Book for pay purposes only.
 The minimum remuneration levels for Chief Fire Officers are set nationally in relation to population bands and in accordance with the Gold Book.
 At a national level, the National Joint Council for Brigade Managers of Fire and Rescue Services reviews annually any cost of living increase applicable to all those covered by the national agreement and determines any pay settlement.
-All other decisions about pay levels and remuneration over and above the minimum levels for Chief Fire Officers are taken locally by the full Authority, arrangements for which are set out in paragraph 3.5. - 2.3 Uniformed Staff: This includes Whole-time and Retained Duty staff and also the Control Room uniformed staff.
+All other decisions about pay levels and remuneration over and above the minimum levels for Chief Fire Officers are taken locally by the full Authority, arrangements for which are set out in paragraph 3.5. - 2.3 Uniformed Staff: This includes Whole-time and On-call staff and also the Control Room uniformed staff.
 The remuneration levels for these staff are subject to national negotiation as contained in the Scheme of Conditions of Service of the National Joint Council for Local Authority Fire & Rescue Services which is known as the "Grey Book".
-Any additional allowances are subject to local agreement. - 2.4 Support Staff: This category is the non-uniformed employees who support our Operational Service.
-The Scheme of Conditions of Service for these employees is set out within the National Joint Council for Local Government Services known as the 'Green Book'.
+Any other remuneration is subject to local agreement. - 2.4 Support Staff.
+This category is the non-uniformed employees who support our Operational Service.
+The Scheme of Conditions of Service for these employees is set out within the National Joint Council for Local Government Services known as the "Green Book".
 The 2004 national pay agreement included an Implementation Agreement requiring local pay reviews to be completed and implemented by all authorities by 31 March 2007.
 The local pay review required the introduction of a Job Evaluation Scheme and this, together with a Grading Structure, was negotiated and agreed with the recognised trade union for this staff category which is UNISON.
 The Job Evaluation Scheme and Grading Structure were approved by the Authority.
-The National Joint Council negotiates the level of any annual pay increases applicable to all "Green Book" staff.
+The National Joint Council negotiates the level of any annual pay increases applicable to the nationally recognised local government pay spine and these increases are applied across the Authority's "Green Book" staff grading structure.